 Occasionally, a child may need more expert support from an outside agency such as the Educational Psychologist, Paediatrician, Specialist Speech Therapist etc. Referral forms are then completed in conjunction with parents/carers and forwarded to the most appropriate agency.
 After a series of assessments, a programme of support is usually provided for the school and parents/carers.

-The SENCo has a termly meeting with Mr McDonnell, the SEND governor, who monitors SEN, Safeguarding and Child Protection to ensure that policies and procedures are followed.
+The SENCo has a termly meeting with the SEND governor and the Safeguarding and Child Protection governor to ensure that policies and procedures are followed.

 5. How is the curriculum differentiated and matched to a child’s needs?

-When a child has been identified with special educational needs their work will be differentiated by the class teacher to enable them to access the curriculum more easily.
+When a child has been identified with special educational needs their work will be adjusted by the class teacher to enable them to access the curriculum more easily.